flyteorg/flytectl/docs/source/gen/flytectl_get_execution-cluster-label.rst

 ::

       --attrFile string   attribute file name to be used for generating attribute for the resource type.
-  -h, --help              help for cluster-resource-attribute
+  -h, --help              help for execution-cluster-label

 Options inherited from parent commands
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~